felickz/felickz.github.io/_drafts/def-journal.md

 ## Visual Studio Colored Tabs
 * Comming soon(TM) - currently only have vertical tabs + project grouping (no color)
 * 3 year long thread for simple feature :D https://developercommunity.visualstudio.com/t/color-coded-tabs-in-visual-studio/351700

+# 04/09/2021
+## Serilog AppInsights Sink overloads any Telemetry Initializer
+* Need to resolve a dummy initializer w/ serilog so that you can overload with your own custom - ref pattern https://stackoverflow.com/a/64879609/343347